vivekiiitd24/netflix_sql_project/README.md

-# netflix_sql_project
-Analyzing netflix data using sql
+# Netflix Movies and TV Shows Data Analysis using SQL